 Open Air Opera at Arco de Triunfo de Barcelona

 Replete and stuffed we walked hand in hand along the beach promenade at dusk in a Northern direction, looking at handsome Spanish guys sporting at the open air beach gym.
 We took a left turn through the Ciutadella Park with the golden Cascada Monumental at twilight.
 A beautiful moment of the day.
 Suddenly, we heard a loud sound of music coming from the Arco de Triunfo de Barcelona at Passeig de Sant Joan.
 After following the music, we ended up in the middle of the public screening of La Bohème of Barcelona’s Gran Teatre del Liceu opera house.
 In front of the impressive backdrop of the Arco de Triunfo, we listened to a wonderful performance under the open sky peacefully together with hundreds of locals and travelers.
 For more information about Opera in Barcelona click here >

-The open air opera experience marked the end of out gay couple city weekend Barcelona.
+The open-air opera experience marked the end of our gay couple city weekend in Barcelona.
 We loved every minute of it.
-Nothing is better than to combine a city trip to a Spanish temper city like Barcelona with a beach holiday, especially when it is the same location.
+Nothing is better than to combine a city trip to a Spanish temper city like Barcelona with a beach holiday, especially when it all can be at the same location.
 Barcelona has all of it, from art and architecture, cuisine to beach life and outdoor adventures.
 We will come back to the Catalan beauty at the Mediterranean Sea, for sure.
-The is so much more to discover in the city of Antoni Gaudí.
-But for now, we are boarding our cruise ship SOVEREIGN for our gay cruise THE CRUISE by La Demence.
+There is so much more to discover in the city of Antoni Gaudí.